jpablobr/active_paypal_adaptive_payment/README.md

         :receiver_list => recipients
       )

-      # for redirecting the customer to the actual paypal site to finish the payment.
+      # For redirecting the customer to the actual paypal site to finish the payment.
       redirect_to (gateway.redirect_url_for(response["payKey"]))
     end